Yemen's warring parties agree to ceasefire in Hodeidah and U.N. role

 Riyadh has come under increased scrutiny over the Yemen war and its activities in the region since the murder of Saudi journalist Jamal Khashoggi at the Saudi consulate in Istanbul.

-The Sunni Muslim Arab coalition led by Saudi Arabia and the United Arab Emirates intervened in the war in 2015 to restore Hadi’s government, but is now bogged down in a military stalemate and wants to exit the costly war.
+The Sunni Muslim Arab coalition led by Saudi Arabia and the United Arab Emirates intervened to restore Hadi’s government, but is now bogged down in a military stalemate and wants to exit the costly war.

 The Saudi ambassador to Washington, Prince Khalid bin Salman, said the deal would help ensure the security of the Red Sea, one of the world’s main routes for oil tankers.

-UAE Minister of State for Foreign Affairs Anwar Gargash attributed the breakthrough to the pressure applied to the Houthis by the coalition offensive on Hodeidah.

-Guterres said the United Nations would push on with tackling issues hanging over from the talks, including reopening Sanaa airport and shoring up the central bank.
+Guterres said the UN would push on with tackling issues hanging over from the talks, including reopening Sanaa airport and shoring up the central bank.

-Griffiths said he hoped agreement could be reached in the next week on whether flights would be inspected in government-held airports before flying into Sanaa and after flying out.

-Griffiths and U.N. aid chief Mark Lowcock are due to brief the Security Council on Friday, diplomats said.

-“My wish is that there will be a robust Security Council resolution in relation to the agreement that was reached, to allow for a very effective mechanism of monitoring,” Guterres said.

-Additional reporting by Tuqa Khalid in Dubai, Tom Miles in Geneva and Michelle Nichols in New York; Writing by Ghaida Ghantous; Editing by Kevin Liffey
+Additional reporting by Tuqa Khalid in Dubai, Tom Miles in Geneva, Michelle Nichols in New York, Mohamed El-Sherif in Cairo and Steve Holland and Patricia Zengerle in Washington; Writing by Ghaida Ghantous; Editing by Kevin Liffey, Toby Chopra and Rosalba O'Brien